 Branding the Candidates

-Like so much in politics, the record of candidates’ visual branding seems historically centrist, i.e. average and common and safe, in its look and style and messaging.
-This cluster creates an opportunity for an original visual breakthrough, which, if and when it happens, raises the visual standard to a better but quickly standardized look and becomes the new cluster.
+Like so much in politics the record of candidates’ visual branding seems historically centrist, i.e. average and common and safe, in its look and style and messaging.
+This cluster creates an opportunity for an original visual breakthrough which, if and when it happens, raises the visual standard to a better but quickly standardized look which becomes the new cluster.
 Campaign teams should think about an outreach to visual design communicators who are as fresh, original and unconventional as their strategists, wordsmiths and speechwriters try to be.
 I wonder if anyone reached out to Banksy.